tuijalei/12-lead-ecg-classifier/README.md

 Consider checking the `configs` directory for yaml configurations:

-* Yaml files in the `data_splitting` directory are used to split the data into csv files for training and testing
 * Yaml files in the `training` directory are used to train a model
 * Yaml files in the `predicting` directory are used for predictions and evaluation

-Two notebooks are available for creating training and testing yaml files based on the data splitting performed with the script `prepare_data.py`: [Yaml files of Database-wise Split for Training and Prediction](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of Stratified Split for Training and Prediction](/notebooks/2_physionet_stratified_yaml_files.ipynb).
+Two notebooks are available for creating training and testing yaml files based on the data splitting performed with the script `create_data_split_csvs.py`: [Yaml files of Database-wise Split for Training and Prediction](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of Stratified Split for Training and Prediction](/notebooks/2_physionet_stratified_yaml_files.ipynb).
 Be sure to perform the data splitting first.

-1) To split the data for the model to use in training and testing, you'll need one of the following commands
+1) To split the data for the model to use in training and testing, you'll need the following command

 ```
-python prepare_data.py physionet_stratified_smoke.yaml
-python prepare_data.py physionet_DBwise_smoke.yaml
+python create_data_split_csvs.py
 ```

-where `prepare_data.py` splits the data using either stratified split or database-wise split.
-On stratified run, `prepare_data.py` uses the implementation of `MultilabelStratifiedShuffleSplit` from `iterative-stratification` package.
+where `create_data_split_csvs.py` splits the data using either stratified split or database-wise split.
+On stratified run, `create_data_split_csvs.py` uses the implementation of `MultilabelStratifiedShuffleSplit` from `iterative-stratification` package.
 It makes csv files of the data splits which consists of a training set and a validation set.
-These csv files are later used in the training phase of the model and have the columns `path` (path for ECG recording in .mat format), `age` , `gender` and all the diagnoses in SNOMED CT codes used as labels in the classification.
+These csv files are later used in the training phase of the model, and have the columns `path` (path for ECG recording in .mat format), `age` , `gender` and all the diagnoses in SNOMED CT codes used as labels in the classification.
 Csv files of test data are also created.
-Database-wise split uses the structure of the directory where the data is loaded.
+Database-wise split uses the structure of the directory where the data is loaded from.

 The main structure of csv files are as follows: